 The blue buttons below are links to instructions to build both gear dryers.

-Filling out the forms below (if expressing interest or having completed a design) will be helpful to the data collection effort and provides resources for assistance.
+Filling out the forms below (if expressing interest or having completed a design) will be helpful to the data collection effort and provide resources for assistance.

 Air is pumped through an overhead pipe and down through 1 inch PVC pipe.
 A wider base is used, and the hanging of the gear is more intuitive.